mevdschee/php-crud-api/README.md

   - gt: greater than (number is higher than value)
   - bt: between (number is between two comma separated values)
   - in: in (number or string is in comma separated list of values)
-  - is: is null (field contains "NULL" value)
+  - is: is null (field contains "NULL" value, does not need value specified)

 You can negate all filters by prepending a 'n' character, so that 'eq' becomes 'neq'.